The story of the poppy

-McCrae’s poem in turn inspired an American academic, Moina Michael to make sell red silk poppies which were then brought to England by a French lady, Anna Guérin.
-The (Royal) British Legion, formed in 1921, ordered 9 million of the poppies which were sold on 11 November that year.
-The poppies sold out almost immediately and that first ever 'Poppy Appeal' raised over £106,000, a considerable amount of money at the time, which was used to help WW1 veterans with employment, housing etc.
+McCrae’s poem inspired an American academic, Moina Michael, to make and sell red silk poppies which were brought to England by a French woman, Anna Guérin.
+The (Royal) British Legion, formed in 1921, ordered 9 million of these poppies and sold them on 11 November that year.
+The poppies sold out almost immediately and that first ever 'Poppy Appeal' raised over £106,000; a considerable amount of money at the time.
+This was used to help WW1 veterans with employment and housing.

-The following year, Major George Howson set up the Poppy Factory to employ disabled ex-Servicemen and which today, together with the Legion's warehouse in Aylesford, produces millions of poppies each year.
+The following year, Major George Howson set up the Poppy Factory to employ disabled ex-Servicemen.
+Today, the factory and the Legion's warehouse in Aylesford produces millions of poppies each year.

 IN FLANDERS FIELDS

 In Flanders' fields the poppies blow

 Between the crosses, row on row,

 That mark our place: and in the sky